stephenberry/glaze/docs/pure-reflection.md

 >
 > When writing custom serializers specializing `to_json` or `from_json`, your concepts for custom types might not take precedence over the reflection engine (when you haven't written a `glz::meta` for your type).
 The reflection engine tries to discern that no specialization occurs for your type, but this is not always possible.
 >
-> To solve this problem, you can add `static constexpr auto reflect = false;` to your class.
+> To solve this problem, you can add `static constexpr auto glaze_reflect = false;` to your class.
 Or, you can add a `glz::meta` for your type.